staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 that don't match any other asset.

-Bundles can be created with the `bundle` command of the StaticDeploy CLI, by giving it a folder that gets archived into a tar.gz and uploaded to the StaticDeploy backend.
+Bundles can be created with the `bundle` command of the StaticDeploy CLI, by giving it a folder that gets packed into an archive and uploaded to the StaticDeploy backend.

 <div class="paddedDocsImage">